 A leave of absence is an approved leave of absence if the student follows the procedure outlined in the Leave of Absence section of this document.
-As part of the application process for a leave of absence, students receiving financial aid must meet with the Office of Financial Aid to discuss how the leave of absence will affect their eligibility for financial aid and complete the Leave of Absence Form for Financial Aid, which may be found on the LECOM website and is attached as Appendix E.
+As part of the application process for a leave of absence, students receiving financial aid must meet with the Office of Financial Aid to discuss how the leave of absence will affect their eligibility for financial aid and complete the Leave of Absence Form for Financial Aid, which may be found on the LECOM website and is attached as Appendix F

-While on an approved leave of absence the following applies:
+While on an approved leave of absence the following applies with regard to financial aid:

 - A. The student's enrollment status will be reported to the lenders as Leave of Absence. - B. If the student is notified by his/her lender(s) that his/her loans are in repayment, then the student will need to contact the lenders(s) and request a hardship forbearance or economic hardship deferment. - C. Upon return from the leave of absence, any and/or all subsequent financial aid disbursements may be delayed until the student again meets the standards for satisfactory academic progress towards the completion of his/her degree. - D. If the student does not return from the leave of absence, his/her loans will go into repayment based on the start date of the leave of absence.
-This could result in the depletion of some or all of the grace period of the student loan(s). - E. The leave of absence and any additional leaves of absence must not exceed a total of 180 days in any 12-month period.
+This could result in the depletion of some, or all, of the grace period of the student loan(s). - E. The leave of absence and any additional leaves of absence must not exceed a total of 180 days in any 12-month period.
 The 12-month period begins on the first day of the student's official leave of absence.

-This policy is in compliance with federal regulations governing financial aid.
+The LECOM policy is compliant with the federal regulations governing financial aid.